sst/guide/index.md

 ---
 layout: home
 description: Free step-by-step tutorials for creating full-stack serverless applications.
+A combination of a Serverless tutorial for the backend REST API and a React.js tutorial using Create React App for the frontend single-page application.
 Learn to build a CRUD app using React.js, AWS Lambda, API Gateway, DynamoDB, and Cognito.
 ---

 {% include lander.html %}